-Identifiable assets acquired and liabilities assumed were recorded at their estimated fair values based on the methodology described under Fair Value Measurements in Note 2 -Significant Accounting Policies.
-The amounts allocated were not material to the Company's Consolidated Balance Sheets.
-The amount of the purchase price exceeding the net fair value of identifiable assets acquired and liabilities assumed was recorded as goodwill in the amount of approximately \$0.1 million, which is deductible for income tax purposes.
+Identifiable assets acquired and liabilities assumed were recorded at their estimated fair values based on the methodology described under Fair Value Measurements in Note 2 - Significant Accounting Policies.
+The amount of the purchase price exceeding the net fair value of identifiable assets acquired and liabilities assumed was recorded as provisional goodwill in the amount of approximately \$3.2 million, which is deductible for income tax purposes.
 Goodwill primarily represents the assembled work force and synergies expected to result from the acquisition.

-The results of operations since the March 23, 2020 acquisition date attributable to this acquisition are included in the Company's consolidated financial statements and were not material to the Consolidated Statements of Income for the fiscal year ended September, 30, 2020.
-Pro forma results of operations as if the acquisition had been consummated October 1, 2019 would not be material to the Consolidated Statements of Income.

-The Company recorded certain costs to effect the acquisition as they were incurred, which are reflected in general and administrative expenses on the Company's Consolidated Statements of Income in the amount of \$0.1 million for the fiscal year ended September 30, 2020.
+The results of operations since the July 30, 2021 acquisition date attributable to this acquisition are included in the Company's Consolidated Statements of Comprehensive Income for the fiscal year ended September 30, 2021.
+The Company recorded certain costs to effect the acquisition as they were incurred, which are reflected in general and administrative expenses on the Company's Consolidated Statements of Comprehensive Income in the amount of \$0.4 million for the fiscal year ended September 30, 2021.

-Combined Acquisitions Completed During the Fiscal Year Ended September 30, 2020
+Combined Acquisitions During the Fiscal Year Ended September 30, 2021